-In striving to act as a collective voice for individuals impacted by brain injury, The Brain Injury Association of North Carolina (BIANC) advocates for state and federal issues involving brain injury.
-BIANC also promotes participation and dissemination research findings to the brain injury community.
+In striving to act as a collective voice for individuals impacted by brain injury, the Brain Injury Association of North Carolina (BIANC) advocates for state and federal issues involving brain injury.
 Follow us on Facebook for our monthly updates at BIANC Briefings.

 Each March represents Brain Injury Awareness Month.
 The Brain Injury Association of North Carolina hosts or participates a variety of activities and events during the month!
 Click below for a list of events and to see the most recent proclamation from the Governor’s office.

 North Carolina Brain Injury Advisory Council